knative/docs/docs/bookstore/page-5/pg5-db-svc.md

 ![image6](images/image6.png)

-… More?
 Try to ask in the Knative Slack community [#knative](https://cloud-native.slack.com/archives/C04LGHDR9K7){:target="_blank"} whether it is the best use case or not.

 ## **Implementation**